nandac/pandoc-reader/README.md

 The plugin supports two methods to pass options to Pandoc and are **mutually exclusive**.
 These methods are described in the sections below.

-#### Method One
+#### Method One: Using Settings in `pelicanconf.py`

-You may configure two constants in your `pelicanconf.py` file namely:
+The first method involves configuring two settings in your `pelicanconf.py` file:

 * `PANDOC_ARGS`
 * `PANDOC_EXTENSIONS`

-In the `PANDOC_ARGS` parameter you may specify any arguments supported by Pandoc.
+In the `PANDOC_ARGS` parameter you may specify any argument supported by Pandoc ah shown below:

 ```python
 PANDOC_ARGS = [